 The Branch is very grateful to Gareth for making the long journey north and for his great enthusiasm and interest in our Branch Activities.

-Full details of all future branch events can be found on the diary page of Corrosion Management Magazine and on the ICorr Website, or on this link:
+Full details of all future branch events can be found on the diary page of Corrosion Management Magazine and on the ICorr Website.

 Discussions with the New President continued late into the Night at Norwood Hall nearby.
 Seated Left to Right are: (New Committee Member), Dr Olubayo Latinwo, Hooman Takhtechian, (Internal Secretary), (Event Co-ordinator), Stephen Tate, (2019-2020 Session Chair), UK ICorr President Dr Gareth Hinds, Alistair Seton, (Past Chair / New External Secretary), Zahra Lotfi, (University Liaison and CPD Officer), Mei Ling Cheah, (New Committee Member), Dr. Yunnan Gao, (Immediate Past Chair / New Website Officer).